AgoraIO/Agora-Extensions/RtmpStreaming/android/README.md

 *English | [中文](README.zh.md)*

-The OpenLive for Android Sample App is an open-source demo that will help you get live video broadcasting integrated directly into your Android applications using the Agora Video SDK.
+The RtmpStreaming for Android Sample App is an open-source demo that will help you get live streaming integrated directly into your Android applications using the Agora Video SDK and Agora Streaming Kit.

 With this sample app, you can:

+- Publish camera stream to CDN
 - Join / leave channel
-- Set role as broadcaster or audience
 - Mute / unmute audio
 - Switch camera
 - Setup resolution, frame rate and bit rate